 Fouled spark plugs or plugs with broke porcelain or worn electrodes can cause intermittent spark issues that may prevent the engine from starting.

 Check your spark plug to ensure they are in good condition.
 Make sure the spark plug wires are securely attached and the electrode gap is set to the manufacturer’s specifications.

 SOLUTION: Remove your spark plug and inspect it for signs of carbon buildup or a cracked porcelain insulator.
 Replace with a new spark plug(s) if they are damaged, worn, or very dark in color.

 If the spark plug(s) is in good condition, clean the tip with a small wire brush.
 Make sure the spark plugs are correctly gapped and the wires are secure.

-An air filter is installed on your John Deere to keep dirt from entering the air intake and wearing the engine.
+An air filter is installed on your mower to keep dirt from entering the air intake and wearing the engine.
 When the filter isn’t cleaned regularly or replaced, the mower may not start.

 I recommend replacing the air filter annually and checking its condition regularly through the mowing season.
 If you find the filter is in good condition, clean it.

 However, if it is very dirty or damaged, it’s best to replace it with a new one.

 SOLUTION: Check and clean the air filter.
 If the air filter is so bad that it’s keeping your John Deere from starting, you should install a new one.

 - Remove the air filter from the filter housing.